arthymariappan/My-TWMC-works/white-paper.md

 Simultaneously the students will get immediate feedback for their operations and behaviors that helps them to correct their wrong operation and gives better understanding during the learning process.
 The VR technology simulates the real scenes in skill training, it provides opportunities to the student to practice over and over, facilitating the skill transfer into real tasks.
 Some of the examples like medical operation and driving can have their costs high in real-time and endangered too.
 VR technology provides a training platform more conveniently and safely.
 In real-time, the Science Space project was developed using NASA’s fund includes a virtual platform called ‘Newton World’, which can simulate the scenes where there is no gravity and friction.
 The learners will be able to launch and catch balls with different masses via the virtual hands, through which they can understand Newton’s law of motion and the law of conservation of energy.
 (Dejian Liu, 2017) (Kunjal Ahir, 2019)

-<h5 align="center"> Figure 4 Usage of VR for Space exploration, Source: https://unimersiv.com/how-nasa-is-using-virtual-and-augmented-reality-to-train-astronauts-37/</h5>
+##### Figure 4 Usage of VR for Space exploration, Source: https://unimersiv.com/how-nasa-is-using-virtual-and-augmented-reality-to-train-astronauts-37/
 ![VR_space_exploration](https://user-images.githubusercontent.com/99115563/152804850-72ec2ff0-19a0-4bfc-a8a1-079ff95c6439.jpg)

 #### c.
 Social Learning